Understanding popular matchings via stable matchings: Preliminaries

 \section{Preliminaries}

-Let $G = (A \cup B, E)$ be our input instance.
+Let $G = (A \cup B, E)$ be the graph in our input.
 We will often refer to vertices in $A$ and $B$ as {\em men} and {\em women}, respectively.
-We will always assume that each node has a strict preference order over his/her neighbors.
+We will always assume that each vertex has a strict preference order over his/her neighbors, and the set of these lists is denoted by~$\mathcal{P}$.
+An instance of our problem consists therefore of $G$ and~$\mathcal{P}$, but we will omit to explicitly mention ${\cal P}$ when it is clear from the context.
 We often abbreviate $n=|A\cup B|$ and $m=|E|$.
 We now sketch four important tools developed for popular matchings in earlier papers.
 Each of these will be used in later parts of this paper.

 {\bf 1) Characterization of popular matchings.} Let $M$ be any matching in $G$.
 For any edge $(a,b) \notin M$, define $\vote_a(b,M)$ as follows (here $M(a)$ is $a$'s partner in the matching $M$ and $M(a) = \mathsf{null}$ if $a$ is unmatched in $M$):